a-scie/.github/profile/README.md

 Scies have the ability to be shipped "gouged-out".
 One or more files can be defined in the manifest that are not included in the scie but are instead fetched on-demand and verified against a checksum.
-The `ptex` binary does this fetching and fills the gouged-put scie back in:
+The `ptex` binary does this fetching and fills the gouged-out scie back in:
 * Code: https://github.com/a-scie/ptex

 If you have more questions about using or packaging scies, feel free to drop in to our discord